Josh Jung Player Props: Rangers vs. Blue Jays

-The Texas Rangers, including Josh Jung (.194 batting average in his past 10 games), take on starting pitcher Kevin Gausman and the Toronto Blue Jays at Globe Life Field, Saturday at 4:05 PM ET.
+Josh Jung -- .200 average over his past 10 games -- will be in action for the Texas Rangers versus the Toronto Blue Jays, with Chris Bassitt on the hill, on June 18 at 2:35 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Blue Jays.
+In his last game, he hit a home run while going 1-for-3 against the Blue Jays.

 Josh Jung Game Info & Props vs. the Blue Jays